 We mentioned that dangerous women in cinema were nicknamed “vamps” in the '10s and ‘20s.
 The classic femme fatale archetype emerged during the days of hard boiled detective fiction in the ‘30s.
 This genre of literature was very influential to the character type and the film genre she would later flourish in.

 That film genre would be film noir, and it’s where the classic femme fatale archetype was codified.
 In most ways, femme fatale in noir is where the trope lives on, as she is often seen as a vital (but not necessary) part of any noir story.
-The video below covers the general idea of a femme fatale in noir stories.

 The woman seeks the assistance of our male protagonist, even if he suspects she’s bad news.
 It’s a classic situation as seen in some of the best film noirs of all-time, like The Maltese Falcon and Double Indemnity (both based on novels).
 Both films feature women who take advantage of our male protagonists with varying degrees of success.